 Dr. Blom is thrilled to return to Montana to share his passion and expertise for optometry, vision therapy, and sports vision with the wonderful people of Bozeman and the surrounding area.
 When Dr. Blom is away from the office, you can find him at the hockey rink or in the mountains.

-Following graduation, Dr. Schabauer completed her residency in July 2022 in neuro-visual rehabilitation, vision therapy, and pediatrics at Bowersox Vision Center in Louisville, KY.
-She has loved her time in the south, but she is so excited to move back to the west to start her career!
-During optometry school, Dr. Schabauer met her fiancé, Joseph, who is also an OD.
-They plan to be married in October 2023, when she will become Dr. Arianna LeMay.
-When not in the office, you can find her hanging out with Joseph and their dog, Oakley.
+Following graduation, Dr. LeMay completed her residency in July 2022 in neuro-visual rehabilitation, vision therapy, and pediatrics at Bowersox Vision Center in Louisville, KY.
+She loved her time in the south but is happy to be back in the west serving the Bozeman community.
+When not in the office, you can find her hanging out with her husband, Joseph, and their two sheepadoodles.
 They love hiking, skiing, and traveling!
-When asked, Dr. Schabauer’s favorite part of optometry is building relationships with patients and helping them reach their visual goals.
+When asked, Dr. LeMay’s favorite part of optometry is building relationships with patients and helping them reach their visual goals.